Locations of interest: All Half Moon Bay cafe diners considered close contacts

-The race to contain an Omicron outbreak is on while all customers who visited a Half Moon Bay cafe on Tuesday are now considered close contacts to an Omicron Covid-19 case.
+The race to contain an Omicron outbreak is on and all customers who visited a Half Moon Bay cafe on Tuesday are now considered close contacts to an Omicron Covid-19 case.

-Customers who dined outside at the Ara-Tai Cafe in Half Moon Bay are now considered close contacts.

-The café was added to the location of interest list last night with those who dined inside considered close contacts, and asked to immediately isolate and get tested.
+The Ara-Tai cafe was added to the location of interest list last night with those who dined inside considered close contacts, and asked to immediately isolate and get tested.

-Just after 4pm, the ministry released a new location of interest, eSANZ Milson in Palmerston North.
+Just after 4pm, the ministry also added eSANZ Milson in Palmerston North to the locations of interest list.
 The shop was visited on Saturday for 15 minutes from 2.15pm.

-In a post to Facebook eSANZ said the business will remain open and a clean was completed on Thursday morning.
+In a post to Facebook eSANZ said the business will remain open and a clean was completed this morning.
 Anyone who visited the store has been linked to an assumed Omicron case.

 Customers during this time must self-monitor for Covid-19 symptoms for 10 days after they were exposed.